InfosecForActivistsTeam/infosec-activists/content/index.en.md

 ### iPhone Setup

 Apple has prioritized personal security in recent years and now offers features to make securing your iPhone easier.
-These steps to make your phone reasonably secure for an action.
+Following these steps will make your phone reasonably secure for an action.

 * Set AirDrop to [Receiving Off](https://support.apple.com/en-us/HT204144#setoptions)
 	* *Settings → General → AirDrop*, select “Receiving Off”